 Opening Hour: 9am – 5pm

-This privately owned, yet open to public park is situated 5 kilometers south of Ipoh and boasts the scenery of limestone hills.
+This privately owned, yet open to a public park is situated 5 kilometres south of Ipoh and boasts the scenery of limestone hills.
 Here, you can find a jogging track, outdoor fitness amenities, a lake, gazebo, a lotus pond and a children’s playground!
-Just perfect for family outing.
+Just perfect for a family outing.

 The Japanese Garden or “Taman Jepun” is a tranquil and wonderful garden located on Tambun Road in Ipoh.
 It was established in the early 60s’ and instantly became a popular place for couples to take wedding photographs.
 The Japanese Garden is surrounded with flowers and trees, including the quintessential Japanese bonsai plant, and a pond.

 Opening Hours: 5pm – 9.30pm (Weekdays) 9am – 9.30pm (weekends)

 22) Stroll Through the Concubine Lane

 The Concubine Lane or Yi Lai Hong is a place where wealthy Chinese tycoons kept their concubines and mistresses in 1892.
 While not so much of a great story, especially for women, it is still a historic spot worth checking out.